GioF71/subsonic-connector/README.md

 ## Status

-This software is in its eary development phase.
+This software is in its early development phase.

 ## Instructions